-Strong customer authentication necessarily forms the backbone of any fintech application and it is common to make use of multi-factor authentication (MFA) to provide additional levels of security to protect any transaction from being compromised.
+Strong customer authentication necessarily forms the backbone of any banking solution and it is common to make use of multi-factor authentication (MFA) to provide additional levels of security to protect any transaction from being compromised.

 Multi-factor authentication (MFA) encompasses three types of authentication: knowledge (something you know), possession (something you have) and inherence (something you are).
 Other authentication methods became necessary when passwords could no longer withstand sophisticated hacker attacks.

 Global Knowledge describes the three recognized types of authentication factors:

 Type 1 – Something You Know – includes passwords, PINs, combinations, code words, or secret handshakes.
 Anything that you can remember and then type, say, do, perform, or otherwise recall when needed falls into this category.